 a year at the end of the spring semester.
 For additional information regarding commencement please click here

-All undergraduate students must be enrolled in the semester in which they intend to graduate.
+All undergraduate students must be term activated in the semester in which they intend to graduate.

 If you are an inactive student and have already fulfilled the requirements for graduation, please go to the Undergraduate Admissions Office

 and file a reentry form for graduation purposes only.
 You will not have to register for courses.
 We advise you to first see an advisor to make sure you have completed your graduation requirements.

 must be enrolled or maintain matriculation for the semester in which they intend to graduate.
 Graduate students who are not enrolled in classes and have completed their coursework must file for reentry application